libis/plugin-Libisco/README.md

 # plugin-Libisco
-Omeka plugin to connect with an external datastore.
+Omeka plugin to connect with external repositories.